MoAwadeen/InnoCanvas/README.md

 # InnoCanvas - AI-Powered Business Model Canvas Generator

-A modern web application that generates comprehensive Business Model Canvases using AI integration with Google's Gemini model.
+A modern web application that generates comprehensive Business Model Canvases using AI integration with OpenAI.
 Built with Next.js, Supabase, and TypeScript.

 ## 🚀 Features

-- **AI-Powered BMC Generation**: Uses Google Gemini AI to create detailed Business Model Canvases
+- **AI-Powered BMC Generation**: Uses OpenAI to create detailed Business Model Canvases
 - **Interactive Canvas Editor**: Edit and refine your BMC sections in real-time
 - **Custom Branding**: Upload logos and customize colors
 - **Export Functionality**: Download your canvas as PDF